Gremreaper/TIC-TAC-TOE-GAME/README.md

   <hr>

   <h2>📬 Feedback</h2>
-  <p>Have suggestions?
-Open an issue or drop a message.
-Your feedback is valuable!</p>
+  <p>Suggestions or feedback?
+Open an issue or reach out—your input makes this project better!</p>

 </body>
 </html>